England

 Study the cell and molecular science of health and disease, from genetics, biomedicine and immunology to cell and microbiology.
 Experience laboratory approaches to studying and diagnosing conditions such as cancer and autoimmune disorders.
 Learn how health research is communicated through scientific literature.
-Plus, analyse statistical data and report on data you’ve collected.
+Plus, analyse statistical data and report on information you’ve collected.
 You’ll explore different areas of the health sciences sector, from clinical sciences to publishing and industry.

 Topic 1 – Humans as a model for investigation